danielrice97/danielrice97/README.md

 😄 Have awesome sexy partner and best friend

 Lets code some world changing shit!

+(Also made some apps in my teenage years, went to Apple HQ and wanna get back doing and back to where i was)

 <!--
 **danielrice97/danielrice97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.